filecoin-project/specs/src/algorithms/expected_consensus.md

 ### Ticket generation

-This section discusses how tickets are generated by EC for the `Tickets` array.
-For how tickets are validated, see [ticket validation](mining.md#ticket-validation).
+This section discusses how tickets are generated by EC for the `Ticket` field.

-At round `N`, new tickets are generated using tickets drawn from the [Tipset](#tipsets) at round `N-1`.
-This ensures the miner cannot publish a new block (corresponding to the `ElectionProof` generated by a winning ticket `K` rounds back) until the correct round.
+At round `N`, a new ticket is generated using tickets drawn from the Tipset at round `N-1`.
 Because a Tipset can contain multiple blocks (see [Chain Selection](#chain-selection) below), the smallest ticket in the Tipset must be drawn otherwise the block will be invalid.

 ```
    ┌──────────────────────┐